chrlzs/math-utils/README.md

 fibonacci(n): Generates the Fibonacci sequence up to the nth term.

 nthRoot(number, root): Calculates the rootth root of a given number.

+degreesToRadians(degrees): Converts degrees to radians.

+radiansToDegrees(radians): Converts radians to degrees.

+clamp(value, min, max): Restricts a value within a specified range.

+map(value, inMin, inMax, outMin, outMax): Maps a value from one range to another.